binary-manu/arch-ansible/docs/index.md

 Users (including `root`) get their passwords from `roles/users/defaults/main.yaml`.

-The system uses an entire disk, creates an MBR partition table on it, and prepares one large partition used as root.
-There is no swap space or separate boot partition by default.
-Syslinux is used as the bootloader.

 There is support for installing hypervisor guest additions as part of the process, although it can be disabled.
 Currently supported hypervisors